The Roadside Litter Campaign Group

 The RHA’s best in class operations, intelligence and communication aid the public’s understanding of the road haulage profession.
 It provides its members with advice, information and guidance; up-to-the-minute research and a code of conduct to enhance their professional stature.

-This campaign is partially funded by a number of industry bodies.
-They are represented in the RLCG by the British Soft Drinks Association.
+This campaign is funded by a number of industry bodies.
+They are represented in the RLCG by the Packaging Recycling Group Scotland.

 “We are delighted to be teaming up with Keep Scotland Beautiful and supporting the Scottish Government’s drive for a cleaner Scotland.
 Everybody agrees that littering is an unwelcome, antisocial problem and soft drinks companies have been working with anti-littering organisations for many years.